EdgeNet-project/edgenet-legacy-2024/docs/custom_resources.md

 ## Tenant Resource Quota

 To prevent starvation or excessive use it is beneficial to put resource quotas on tenants.
 These resources are standard Kubernetes resources.
 The resource quota contains two fields for either claiming a resource or dropping it off.
 The expiration dates can also be defined.
-The open API scheme is given below as a yaml file.
+The OpenAPI scheme is given below as a yaml file.

 ```yaml
 openAPIV3Schema: